lukasjarosch/godin-examples/stringer/README.md

 ## Endpoint middleware

-Subscription middleware is automatically injected by Godin.
+Endpoint middleware is automatically injected by Godin.
 It is provided by: [go-godin/middleware](github.com/go-godin/middleware)

 | **Middleware**      | **Enabled**                                                               |
 |--------------|----------------------------------------------------------------------------------|